suominen/network-irq-affinity/README.md

 To Do
 -----

-1. Add an option to set the affinity hint instead.
-This can be useful with [irqbalance(8)][3].
-2. Write a manual page.
+1. Write a manual page.

 See Also
 --------